 The argument is not absurd on its face, but it carries implications its proponents often understate.
 If courts accepted the full version of this claim, the natural government response would not be surrender.
 It would be to restrict the training, deployment, and physical distribution of sufficiently capable models rather than attempt to control how they are used.
 Authorities use whatever tools remain available.
 Taking away one lever does not end the regulatory project.
 It shifts the project to another lever.

-That is not a normative claim about what should happen.
-It is a descriptive prediction about how a government facing severe risks from unrestricted frontier systems would behave if direct use restrictions were struck down.
+That is not a descriptive prediction about how a government facing severe risks from unrestricted frontier systems would behave if direct use restrictions were struck down.

 The Supreme Court’s ruling in Slaughter v.
 Trump, which overruled Humphrey’s Executor on a 6-3 vote, ended a long-standing precedent protecting certain agency officials from at-will presidential removal.
 Going forward, the President can fire, for any reason, officers involved in substantive rulemaking, investigations, enforcement, civil litigation, and in-house adjudication at most independent agencies.
 The Federal Reserve remains a special case for historical reasons.